 Most video games these days are about destruction.
-Whether you’re slashing or shooting or blowing something up, it’s generally subtractive.
-Hey, that can be fun, but sometimes you might be looking to build something instead.
+Whether you’re slashing or shooting or blowing something up, it’s generally about eliminating something from the world.

-While the games we’re gathering here aren’t all that similar, they have one thing in common: Crafting.
+While the games we’re gathering here aren’t all that similar, they have one thing in common: crafting.
 Often lots of it.
-Most of them also happen to be more laid back than what you see in a lot of games, but this doesn’t apply to all of them.
+Most of them also happen to be more laid back than what you see in a lot of games, which is a double whammy of nice.

-I mean, c’mon, it’s right there in the name.
-While both Dragon Quest Builders games a fun, mixing elements of Minecraft with the lore and style of the mainline Dragon Quest series, the second perfects the recipe, resulting in a game that will keep you hooked.
+I mean, c’mon, it’s right there in the name!
+While the first Dragon Quest Builders game was fun in how it mixed elements of Minecraft with the lore and style of the Dragon Quest series…

 6. LEGO Worlds